-Until the introduction of the green sign in the 1980s, there were no signs for TRSAs.
-However, the Department for Transport had started to use the blue motorway signs, which attracted criticism from motorway operators who reckoned their reputation was being dragged down by unscrupulous roadside garages.
+Until the introduction of the green sign in the 1982, there were no signs for TRSAs.
+However, the Department for Transport had started to use the standard motorway signs, which attracted criticism from motorway operators who reckoned their reputation was being dragged down by unscrupulous roadside garages.

 Where a motorway service area is accessed from another road, Diagram 2310.1 should be used.
 This is similar to Diagram 2919.1, but it doesn't include a header board or the price of fuel.
 It is the property of the operator.